julien6387/supvisors/README.md

 multiple instances of Supervisor.

 The main features are:

-    - a new web-based dashboard that replaces the default dashboard of Supervisor,
+   * a new web-based dashboard that replaces the default dashboard of Supervisor,
-    - an extended XML-RPC API to control applications and multiple Supervisor instances,
+   * an extended XML-RPC API to control applications and multiple Supervisor instances,
-    - the definition of a rules file to handle:
+   * the definition of a rules file to handle
       * the starting sequence of the applications,
       * the stopping sequence of the applications,
       * the starting strategy of the processes,
       * the strategy to apply when a process crashes.

 ![Image of Supvisors' Dashboard](https://github.com/julien6387/supvisors/blob/master/docs/images/supvisors_address_host_section.png)